ladybug-tools/lbt-dragonfly/README.md

 ## All Ladybug and Honeybee Packages Are Also Included

-Since dragonfly uses ladybug and honeybee, the following is also included:
+Since dragonfly uses ladybug and honeybee, the following dependencies are also included:

 * [lbt-ladybug](https://github.com/ladybug-tools/lbt-ladybug)
 * [lbt-honeybee](https://github.com/ladybug-tools/lbt-honeybee)